mortonne/psifr/docs/guide/order.rst

 summarize distance-based clustering (such as semantic clustering) with a single rank measure :cite:p:`Polyn:2009`.
 The distance rank varies from 0 (the most-distant item is always recalled) to 1 (the closest item is always recalled), with chance clustering corresponding to 0.5.
+Given a matrix of item distances, we can calculate distance rank using :py:func:`~psifr.fr.distance_rank`.

 .. ipython:: python